e-gov/DHX-adapter/docs/GUIDE.md

 ##Address book creation and renewal interface

 In DHX addressing, the developer needs to bear in mind that, it is not sufficint to use only the registration code of an organization.
-For unique addressing combination `registrationCode + subsystem` should be used.
+For unique addressing, the combination `registrationCode + subsystem` should be used.
-For excample if document addressee is `Lääne Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.laane` is sufficient.
+For excample, if document addressee is `Lääne Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.laane` is sufficient.
 If document addressee is `Lõuna Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.louna` is sufficient.

 Service [AddressService](https://e-gov.github.io/DHX-adapter/dhx-adapter-ws/doc/ee/ria/dhx/ws/service/AddressService.html) is intended for creating and renewing the address book.